 - Regulations at 50 CFR 600.235 require each nominee for Council membership (including current members nominated for re-appointment) to submit a completed financial disclosure form with the NMFS Assistant Administrator by April 15 or, if nominated after March 15, within one month after nomination by a Governor. - NMFS Office of Sustainable Fisheries (OSF) will perform an initial review of the submitted forms for completeness as a part of the nomination process.
-NMFS OSF will provide NMFS Regional Offices with copies of the submitted forms for all nominees under their jurisdiction and NMFS Regional Offices will have the opportunity to review these forms and provide comments on the submitted forms to NMFS OSF.
-During its review, NMFS OSF may ask nominees to revise and resubmit their financial disclosure forms. - After completing its review, NMFS OSF will forward the submitted forms from nominees with reported financial interests to the NMFS Office of Law Enforcement (OLE) for review, to determine and verify any connections to fishing vessels or other interests (per 50 CFR 600 et. seq.).
+NMFS OSF will provide NMFS

+Regional Offices with copies of the submitted forms for all nominees under their jurisdiction and NMFS Regional Offices will have the opportunity to review these forms and provide comments on the submitted forms to NMFS OSF.
+During its review, NMFS OSF may ask nominees to revise and re-submit their financial disclosure forms.

+- After completing its review, NMFS OSF will forward the submitted forms from nominees with reported financial interests to the NMFS Office of Law Enforcement (OLE) for review, to determine and verify any connections to fishing vessels or other interests (per 50 CFR 600 et. seq.).
 During this review, nominees may be asked to revise and re-submit their financial disclosure forms. - When the submitted forms have been vetted by NMFS OSF and NMFS OLE, they will be considered properly reviewed.
-No further revisions to information in the forms will be required unless the nominee notifies NMFS of a change in his or her financial interests. - For each nominee appointed by the Secretary to serve as a Council member, NMFS OSF will forward the vetted financial disclosure form to the Executive Director of the corresponding Council. - Each Council Executive Director will make these forms publicly available and post them to the corresponding Council's website in a prominent manner.
+No further revisions to information in the forms will be required unless the nominee notifies NMFS of a change in his or her financial interests. - For each nominee appointed by the Secretary to serve as a Council member, NMFS OSF will forward the vetted financial disclosure form to the Executive Director of the corresponding Council.